festus-sulumeti/mastering-git/git-introduction/03-basic-git-commands-and-installation/01installation.md

 **LINUX/MACOS**
  - Open your terminal, then type `git --version`
- - If the version is inats
+ - If the version is stated, there is no need to install git.
+Better still, you can upgrade it if you feel like.
+ - If git command is not found, then we can begin the installation process

 ### 1. Installing Git on Different Operating Systems